Egoist anarchism: Existentialist anarchism

 In the United Kingdom, Herbert Read was influenced highly by egoism as he later came close to existentialism.
-In Herbert Read Reassessed writes that in Read's Education Through Art (1943), David Goodway writes: "Here we have the egoism of Max Stirner assimilated in the anarchist communism of Peter Kropotkin".
+In Herbert Read Reassessed David Goodway writes that in Read's Education Through Art (1943): "Here we have the egoism of Max Stirner assimilated in the anarchist communism of Peter Kropotkin".
 He cites Read for this affirmation which shows egoism's influence: Uniqueness has no practical value in isolation.
 One of the most certain lessons of modern psychology and of recent historical experiences, is that education must be a process, not only of individuation, but also of integration, which is the reconciliation of individual uniqueness with social unity [...] the individual will be "good" in the degree that his individuality is realized within the organic wholeness of the community.

-Albert Camus devotes a section of The Rebel to Stirner.
-He consigns him to dwelling in a desert of isolation and negation "drunk with destruction".
-Camus also accuses Stirner of going "as far as he can in blasphemy".
-He proclaims that Stirner is "intoxicated with the perspective of justifying" crime although without mentioning that Stirner carefully distinguishes between the ordinary criminal and the "criminal" as violator of the "sacred".
-He mishaps by misquoting Stirner through asserting that he "specifies" in relation to other human beings "kill them, do not martyr them" when in fact he writes "I can kill them, not torture them"—and this in relation to the moralist who both kills and tortures to serve the "concept of the 'good.
-Although throughout his book Camus is concerned to present "the rebel" as a preferred alternative to "the revolutionary" he nowhere acknowledges that this distinction is taken from the one that Stirner makes between "the revolutionary" and "the insurrectionist"."